interTwin-eu/itwinai/use-cases/xtclim/README.md

 ## Information on files

-In the preprocessing folder, the `preprocess_functions_2d_ssp.py` class loads NetCDF files from a `data` folder, which has to be specified in `dataset_root' in the config file `pipeline.yaml' (please change the location).
+In the preprocessing folder, the `preprocess_functions_2d_ssp.py` class loads NetCDF files from a `data` folder, which has to be specified in `dataset_root` in the config file `pipeline.yaml` (please change the location).
 The data can be found [here](https://b2drop.eudat.eu/s/rtAadDNYDWBkxjJ).
 The given class normalizes and adjusts the data for the network.
 The function `preprocess_2d_seasons.py` splits the data into seasonal files.
 Preprocessed data is stored in the `input` folder.

 The file `train.py` trains the network.
 Caution: It will overwrite the weights of the network already saved in outputs (unless you change the path name `outputs/cvae_model_3d.pth` in the script).